 Ed Bamiling

-Ed Bamiling has worked with paper clay since, as a young artist, he participated in the development of the paper clay process at the Banff Centre.
+Ed Bamiling has been a practicing artist for over 40 years and has worked with many processes including paper clay since, as a young artist, he participated in the development of the paper clay process at the Banff Centre.
 As he worked with the medium it shaped his consideration of ceramic process and aesthetics, which moved him to explore beyond the normal boundaries and incorporate concepts of the found object intermingled with a play with traditional form.

 “I was mesmerized”